Buckingham Canal: Course of the canal

 The canal runs approximately 1 km back from the coastline.
 It joins up a series of natural backwaters, and fed by tidal waters from the sea through rivers and creeks.
 The Cooum River connects the canal to the Bay of Bengal in the center of Chennai.
 The portion north of the Cooum is known as the North Buckingham Canal, and the portion south of the Cooum as the South Buckingham Canal.
 257 km of the canal is in Andhra Pradesh, and 163 km is in Tamil Nadu.
 Approximately 31 km is within the city limits of Chennai.

-In Andhra Pradesh it joins the Cammamar Canal at the Krishna delta, which in turn is connected with the canals of the Godavari delta.
+In Andhra Pradesh it joins the Cammamar Canal at the Krishna delta, just north of Pallipalem which in turn is connected with the canals of the Godavari delta.
 The complete inter-connected system presents a continuous 400 miles of navigable channel along the coast.

 Decline in usage

 The canal was used to convey goods up and down the coast from Vijayawada to Madras (now Chennai).
 The cyclones of 1965/1966 and 1976 damaged the canal, and it is little used and no longer well maintained.
 Within the city of Chennai the canal is badly polluted from sewage and industrial effluents, and the silting up of the canal has left the water stagnant, creating an attractive habitat for malaria-spreading mosquitoes.
 The North Chennai Thermal Power Station (NCTP) discharges hot water and fly ash into the canal.
 In agricultural areas south of Chennai, the former tow path along the scenic areas is used for light motorcycle and bicycle traffic.
 On 1 January 2001 the Government of India launched a project to prevent sewage discharge into the canal and Chennai's other waterways, and to dredge the canal to remove accumulated sediment and improve water flow.

 Within the city limits of Chennai much of the canal has been used as the route of the elevated Chennai Mass Rapid Transit System (MRTS).
 MRTS stations such as Kotturpuram, Kasturba Nagar and Indira Nagar have encroached on the canal and narrowed the width of the canal to less than 50 meters in a few places.

 Buckingham Canal is the most polluted of the three major waterways in the city with nearly 60 per cent of the estimated 55 million litres of untreated sewage being let into it daily, including by Chennai Metropolitan Water Supply and Sewerage Board.